GiottoVerducci/rulebook2024/content.md

 Some action modifier cards are played by minions "other than the acting minion".
-Only minions controlled by the same Methuselah can play those cards. *The minion who plays those cards can play them even when they are locked.*
+Only minions controlled by the same Methuselah can play those cards, they can do so even if they are locked.

 **Ally cards:** Allies are minions other than vampires that you as a Methuselah can control.
 These cards are put into play with their starting life